Binary black holes population and cosmology in new lights: Signature of PISN mass and formation channel in GWTC-3: Results from GWTC-3

-The parameters related to the mass distribution are also constrained well using a model that allows for the redshift-dependent mass distribution.
-We have obtained a value of the power-law index of the mass distribution $\alpha=3.39^{+1.01}_{-1.0}$ and $\beta=1.31^{+1.28}_{-1.01}$.
-We also find the presence of a Gaussian bump in the mass distribution (in agreement with the LVK estimation \citep{LIGOScientific:2021psn}) with a relative height $\lambda_g=0.09^{+0.07}_{-0.05}$ $\rm M_\odot$, a variance of $\sigma_g > 6.46$ $\rm M_\odot$ and the position of the peak $\mu_g=37.12^{+2.88}_{-2.42} $ $\rm M_\odot$.
-The position of the peak agrees with the theoretically predicted position of the PISN mass scale between 45-60 $\rm M_\odot$ \citep{2019ApJ...887...53F, Renzo:2020rzx} within 1-$\sigma$.
-The posterior distribution of the $\mu_g$ parameter is shown separately in Fig. \ref{fig:mugtmin} (bottom, blue curve).
-This result differs from a lower value of the $\mu_g$ parameter obtained previously \citep{LIGOScientific:2021psn, Virgo:2021bbr}, and the peak of the distribution of these previous estimates are less in the agreement with the theoretical predictions of the PISN mass scale.
-As shown in Fig. \ref{fig:mpisn_samples}, the redshift evolution of the PISN mass scale does not show any statistically significant variation over the redshift range $z\in [0,1]$.
 Previously redshift dependence of different phenomenological models of BBH mass distribution was explored from GWTC-2 \citep{maya2021}.
 They found strong evidence for the redshift evolution of the mass model when considering a truncated power law with a sharp cut-off at high masses.
 However, the data were consistent with both an evolving and a non-evolving mass distribution when they considered a broken power-law model as a mass model.
-Those findings are in agreement with our results since the redshift dependence that we find using the current data is weak.
+Those findings are broadly in agreement with our results.